Spring Salad with Preserved Lemon Vinaigrette

 This fresh, spring salad with fennel and herbs will become your go-to lunch or easy week night dinner.

 Though its flavors are fresh and light for spring, my clients and I enjoy it year round.

 - 1 ½ cups red cabbage, sliced thin and chopped

 - Rough chop your mixed greens and cabbage.
 Add to mixing bowl.

-- Mandolin ½ a fennel bulb on the thinnest setting (I use 1.5).
-Quarter the thin shreds.
+- Mandolin fennel bulb on the thinnest setting (I use 1.5 or mini).
+Slice and quarter the thin shreds.
 Add to bowl.

 - To make dressing add the preserved lemons and lemon juice into a blender, making sure to remove as much salt from the preserved lemons as possible.
 Turn on a medium setting and let ingredients combine.
 Turn setting to low and slowly poor in the olive oil.
 Blend till all ingredients are emulsified.

 - Add 1-2 tablespoons of dressing to the salad bowl.
 Toss well.
 Serve in two bowls with avocado as garnish.
 Enjoy.